-In addition, dogs that take more after the Rottweiler or German Shepherd will have a strong guarding instinct and a natural affinity for herding.
+In addition, dogs that take more after the Rottweiler or German Shepherd will also have a strong guarding instinct and a natural affinity for herding.
 Shepherds are more likely to bond strongly with one handler and to get along with other dogs.
-Rottweilers are less likely to struggle with dominance aggression although they have forceful personalities.
+Although they have forceful personalities, Rottweilers are less likely to struggle with dominance aggression.

 Coat and Colors

-A Pitbull Rottweiler German Shepherd mix’s coat quality can range between the breeds.
+A Pitbull Rottweiler German Shepherd mix’s coat quality can vary between breeds.

-Most dogs have a short or medium-length double coat that most resembles the Rottie.
-The outer hairs are straight and somewhat hard while the undercoat is soft, moderately thin, and fleece-like.
+Most dogs have a short or medium-length double coat resembling the Rottie.
+The outer hairs are straight and somewhat challenging, while the undercoat is soft, moderately thin, and fleece-like.

-This mix’s hair lies relatively flat, giving the dog a smooth and sleek appearance.
+This mix’s hair is relatively flat, giving the dog a smooth and sleek appearance.
 The tail often has a brush from the midpoint to the tip.

-Pit Rott GSD mixes can be multiple colors that reflect the percentage of each of the contributing breeds.
+Pit Rott GSD mixes can be multiple colors that reflect the percentage of each contributing breed.

-For example, dogs with a lot of Pitbull can be a multitude of colors.
-Dogs that have a substantial percentage of Rottweiler, German Shepherd, or both will be black-based dogs.
+For example, dogs with a lot of Pitbull can be many colors.
+Dogs with a substantial percentage of Rottweilers, German Shepherds, or both will be black-based dogs.